 The difference is that, according to electrical code (NEC 320.12), armored cable may not be used in damp or wet locations, in places where exposed to corrosive conditions, or places where damage might occur.
-Conduit allows you to install wire in such locations.
+By contrast, certain types of conduit may be installed in such locations.

-Romex wiring is not used inside conduit.
-THHN/THWN wires are individual, plastic-coated and color-coded wires.
-In fact, they are similar to the wires you see when you strip the sheathing off of Romex.
+The types of wire most commonly installed inside of conduit are THHN and THWN.
+THHN/THWN wires are individual, insulated, and color-coded wires.
+In fact, they are similar to the wires you see when you strip the outer sheathing off of NM cable.

 In some installations using metal conduit, the raceway—the conduit, boxes, and connectors—serve as the ground for the circuit.
 In this way, the metal raceway acts in place of the grounding wire that is found in NM cable (this is also the main reason why only metal boxes may be used with metal conduit).